-I thought preparing for my return to work after maternity leave included organising a start date with my employer, negotiating work days and hours, start and finish times, finding suitable daycare and work clothes that actually fit.
+I thought preparing for my return to work after maternity leave included organising a start date with my employer, negotiating work days and hours, start and finish times, finding suitable daycare and work clothes that actually fit (check out these gorgeous clothes for new mums).

 My return to work was an emotionally charged and stressful experience that I would love to help other new mums avoid.
 So if you’re a new mum or soon to be mum with plans to return to your career this is for you.
 If you know any new mums preparing to return to work please share this with them too.